shimaore/black-metal/queuer.coffee.md

             debug 'Queuer.on_idle_agent build_call: transitioned', agent.key, call.key

+Let the call know we'll be taking care of it (soon).
+This prevents transitioning with `retry` on broadcast calls.

+            await call.incr 'handlers', 1

 Wait a little bit (this is meant to give a popup some time to settle).

             debug 'Queuer.on_idle_agent build_call: waiting for 1.5s before originate_external', agent.key, call.key